 Looking to conduct research?

-Our research has been theoretically and methodologically innovative, bringing together insights and approaches from both social policy and international development studies.
+Our theoretically and methodologically innovative research brings together insights and approaches from social policy, sociology, and international development studies.
 It has involved empirical work in many different settings, including rich and poor countries, and involves academic colleagues across other departments of the University, including Economics, Education, Psychology and Health.

 The quality of the research has been recognised by:

-- consistently high ratings in UK Research Assessment Exercises
+- Our peers, giving SPS consistently high ratings in UK Research Assessment Exercises.